 Membership is open to all individuals regardless of race, ethnicity, national origin, immigration status, gender/gender identity, sexual/affectional orientation, ability, or other demographic characteristics.

 Formal Lay Ordination

-In most religious traditions, officially becoming a follower involves making a statement of faith and ascribing to particular beliefs.
+In some religious traditions — especially the Christian tradition most likely to be familiar to Americans — officially becoming a follower involves making a statement of faith and ascribing to particular beliefs.
 By contrast, the formal conversion process in Buddhism requires a commitment to living a Buddhist life and following its moral teachings.
 This involves Taking Refuge in the Buddha (the teacher), the Dharma (his teachings), and the Sangha (the community of followers), and agreeing to live according to the Five Lay Precepts to the best of one’s ability.

 Only a fully ordained monastic is allowed to administer the lay ordination process, so lay ordination is not available locally at the Center.
 However, the Center can guide you through the preparations for taking the Precepts with Ven.
 Hae Doh at Muddy Water Zen Temple.
 A Precept-taking ceremony is typically held there in the spring.